DylanMashini/over-under-notebook/04 - The Over Role.md

 | Footprint on the robot       | 1          | 7              | 9              |
 | **Total**                    |            | **77**         | **65**         |

 With this in mind, the winner is a catapult.
-I think it will be interesting, learning to build a catapult for the first time.
+I think it will be interesting, to learn to build a catapult for the first time.
 The Tri-Balls are huge, so it's going to be difficult to find a way to fit them onto a catapult arm.